AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 ## Introduction {#apache-and-dispatcher-configuration-and-testing}

 >[!NOTE]
->For more information about Dispatcher in the Cloud and how to download Dispatcher Tools see (**link to dispatcher overview TBD**).
+>For more information about Dispatcher in the Cloud and how to download Dispatcher Tools see the [Dispatcher in the Cloud](/help/implementing/dispatcher/disp-overview.md) page.

-The following sections describe the flexible mode file structure, local validation, and debugging.
+The following sections describe the flexible mode file structure, local validation, debugging and migrating from legacy mode to the flexible mode.

 This article assumes that your project's dispatcher configuration includes the file `opt-in/USE_SOURCES_DIRECTLY`, which causes the SDK and runtime to validate and deploy the configuration in an improved way compared to the legacy mode, removing limitations around the number and size of files.

-As such, if your dispatcher configuration does not include the aforementioned file, it is **highly recommended** that you migrate from legacy mode to this flexible mode as outlined in the migration section (**link TBD**).
+As such, if your dispatcher configuration does not include the aforementioned file, it is **highly recommended** that you migrate from legacy mode to the flexible mode as outlined in the [Migrating from legacy mode to flexible mode](#migrating) section.

 ## File structure {#flexible-mode-file-structure}